Vinnie Caruana

 Vinnie Caruana (born September 25, 1979) is an American singer.
 He is the vocalist for Long Island punk band The Movielife and lead singer/songwriter for the indie/post hardcore band I Am the Avalanche.

 Music career

 The Movielife

 The Movielife is a Long Island melodic hardcore band, composed of vocalist Vinnie Caruana, bassist Phil Navetta, guitarist Brandon Reilly, drummer Evan Baken, and guitarist Alex Amiruddin, until 2001 when Alex Amiruddin left and was replaced by Dan Navetta.
 The band was active from 1997 to 2003 with brief reunion shows from 2010 to 2011.
 The Movielife released three EPs and two full-length albums before disbanding.
 At the 2008 Bamboozle, Caruana was joined by the members of Set Your Goals to perform a set of The Movielife songs.

-In 2015, The Movielife played two reunion shows at Irvine Plaza to start a reunion tour.
+In 2015, The Movielife played two reunion shows at Irving Plaza to start a reunion tour.

 I Am The Avalanche

 I Am the Avalanche is a Brooklyn-based Post-Hardcore band which features Vinnie Caruana on vocals.
 I Am the Avalanche are a part of Cardboard City, a New York-based group of bands and artists led by Vin's best friend Daryl Palumbo (Glassjaw, Head Automatica, House of Blow) and DJ Krazyglue.
 I Am the Avalanche's first album was produced by Barett Jones (Foo Fighters, The Melvins).